maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

   * Version-specific declarations still supported but validated against latest schema.
 * `Resource` abstraction provides `isFile` indicator for defensive `getFile` access.

+### General Web Improvements

+* Unified support for media type resolution through `MediaTypeFactory` delegate.
+* Full Servlet 3.1 signature support in Spring-provided `Filter` implementations.
+* Support for Protobuf 3.0 (currently beta 4).

 ### Reactive Programming Model

+* Core `DataBuffer` and `Encoder`/`Decoder` abstractions with non-blocking semantics.
+* An HTTP message codec abstraction with JSON (Jackson) and XML (JAXB) support.
 * A new `spring-web-reactive` module provides support for the `@Controller` programming model on a reactive and non-blocking foundation adapting [Reactive Streams](https://github.com/reactive-streams/reactive-streams-jvm) with the help of [Reactor](projectreactor.io) to Servlet 3.1 containers like Tomcat and Jetty as well as additional non-Servlet runtimes such as Netty and Undertow.
 * A new `WebClient` provides a reactive support on the client side.
 For more details refer to the [reference docs](http://docs.spring.io/spring/docs/5.0.0.BUILD-SNAPSHOT/spring-framework-reference/htmlsingle/#web-reactive).

-### Web Improvements

-* Full Servlet 3.1 signature support in Spring-provided `Filter` implementations.
-* Unified support for media type resolution through `MediaTypeFactory` delegate.
-* Support for Protobuf 3.0 (currently beta 4).

 ### Testing Improvements